JakubGrzeszczuk/SmartALRM/README.md

 Android branch stands for mobile aplication layer used to control the alarm remotely.

-Programming language: Kotlin
+Application programming language: Kotlin

-IDE Environment: Android Studio
+Application IDE Environment: Android Studio

 # Modules used in project:
  Nucleo G070RB